gentoo/sci/CONTRIBUTING.md

     repo-commit "Here we write a comprehensible commit message"

 ###Push to Github and make a pull request
-Next we push back the changes to our fork and send a pull-request to the overlay maintainers.
+Next we push back the changes in the PACKAGE_NAME branch to our fork and send a pull-request to the overlay maintainers.

-    hub push YOUR_GITHUB_USER
+    hub push YOUR_GITHUB_USER PACKAGE_NAME
     hub pull-request

 Lastly you need to wait for review comments and the merge of your work.
 If you feel that they are slacking, don't bother to ping them again.
 In case you need to include some improvements, just commit your work again using *repo-commit* and push it again to your fork.
 No need to send another pull-request as your new changes will be added to the original one.